cassandra-t-ye/cassandra-t-ye.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

+LMFAO WHY IS THIS NOT WORKING!!!!
 Hi, I'm Cassandra, and I'm currently a 2nd year Computer Science Ph.D student at Cornell University where I'm advised by [Kristina Monakhova](https://kristinamonakhova.com/).
 I'm broadly interested in **quantifying uncertainty** in **computational imaging methods** for **scientific applications**.

 In a past life, I was an undergraduate at MIT studying Computer Science and Engineering.
 During my time there, I worked at the [Computational Biophotonics Lab](https://yougroup.mit.edu/) headed by [Sixian You](https://sixianyou.mit.edu/), working on optimizing computational algorithms for microscopy image reconstruction :test_tube::dna::microscope: